Mommie Dearest

 Mommie Dearest is a memoir and exposé written by Christina Crawford, the adopted daughter of Academy Award winning actress Joan Crawford.
 Officially released by William Morrow and Company on November 10, 1978 (though thousands of copies had already been placed in bookstores in October), the book attracted much controversy for its portrayal of Joan Crawford as a cruel, unbalanced, and alcoholic mother, with Crawford's other twin daughters, household staff, and family friends denouncing it as sensationalized fiction.
 It was turned into a 1981 film of the same title starring Faye Dunaway.

 Synopsis

-In the book, Christina alleges that Joan Crawford placed far more importance on her cinematic career than her family life and frequently beat her children, and that Joan later was an alcoholic in the 1960s.
-She also claims that Joan had sexual affairs with various men, whom Christina was required to call "Uncle."
-Christina claimed that Joan's controlling behavior continued throughout Christina's adulthood, asserting that Joan was jealous of Christina's acting career in the 1960s, to the point of taking over Christina's role in the soap opera The Secret Storm while Christina was in the hospital recovering from an operation to remove an ovarian cyst.
+In the book, Christina alleges that Joan Crawford placed far more importance on her cinematic career than her family life and would frequently abuse her children.
+Joan was an alcoholic in the 1960s and Christina also claimed that Joan had sexual affairs with various men, whom Christina was required to call "Uncle."

+Christina's narrative claims that Joan's controlling behavior continued throughout Christina's adulthood, asserting that Joan was jealous of Christina's acting career in the 1960s, to the point of taking over Christina's role in the soap opera The Secret Storm while Christina was in the hospital recovering from an operation to remove an ovarian cyst.

 The book culminates with Christina learning that she and her brother, Christopher, were intentionally disinherited upon the death of their mother for "reasons which are well known to them."